rustyconover/muid-rust/Readme.md

 For each increase in difficulty it takes about 16 times more CPU time to find one muid.

-## Things of which you should be aware:
+## Things of which you should be aware

 This program never terminates after finding a fixed number of muids, it just keeps searching.